 - 2.60 During 2011-12 we will seek to implement the consumer related aspects of the EU's IME3 legislation.
 A key aspect of this will be defining vulnerable customers and facilitating customer understanding of prices and how to switch suppliers. - 2.61 With reference to the IME3 legislation, we will also review customer billing.
-Specifically, we will undertake research into the optimal content and format of customer bills. - 2.62 In conjunction with Social and Environmental branch we will review the implications for us arising from the Department of Social Development's Fuel Poverty Review. - 2.63 During 2009 Social and Environmental branch completed an extensive consultative process and produced our Social Action Plan 2009-2012.
-During 2011-12 we will continue with implementation of this plan.
+Specifically, we will undertake research into the optimal content and format of customer bills. - 2.62 We will review the implications for us arising from the Department of Social Development's Fuel Poverty Review and any actions arising from our previous work on energy affordability. - 2.63 During 2009 the Social branch completed an extensive consultative process and produced our Social Action Plan 2009-2012.
+During 2011-12 we will continue with implementation and review of this plan.
 This will include engaging with NIE plc and health trusts to assess the scope for addressing the needs of vulnerable customers through critical care procedures.
-We also intend to produce and implement a code of practice on debt for energy suppliers.
+We also intend to produced and implement a code of practice on debt for energy suppliers.

-2.64 Enhancing effective competition in energy supply is the core target of the Unit.
-To do so, several project elements will be pursued in the coming workplan year:

-- Further progressing the implementation of the enduring solution for the electricity switching; - Completing a review of the policy position on supply competition and implement any actions arising; - Implement IME3 policies to ensure that customers have clarity in their choice of energy supplier (i.e. in relation to communications and the branding of the energy companies); - We will work in conjunction with our electricity and gas directorates to ensure that all necessary preparations are achieved to manage new supplier entry and ensure customer protection.
+- 2.64 Enhancing effective competition in energy supply is the core target of the Unit.
+To do so, several project elements will be pursued in the coming workplan year: - Further progressing the implementation of the enduring solution for the electricity switching; - Increasing the interim limits of switching (in November 2010 the limit was increased from 6,000 per month to 7,500); - Completing a review of the policy position in relation to the regulatory framework for supply competition (previously referred to as roadmap); - Complete the 6 month review of domestic competition, and implement along side the findings of the policy position review noted above; - Implement IME3 policies to ensure that customers have clarity in their choice of energy supplier (i.e. in relation to communications and the branding of the energy companies); - We will work in conjunction with our electricity and gas directorates to ensure that all necessary preparations are achieved to manage new supplier entry and ensure customer protection.